babeheim/docs-test/Troubleshooting.md

 You (or your customers) are probably using Adblock Plus.
 If the "Remove Social Media Buttons" option is enabled, you will miss some brand icons.

 Ref: [#1799]( https://github.com/FortAwesome/Font-Awesome/issues/1799) for more information.

 ---

+#### Firefox on iOS caveats
+Please check that under "Tracking Protection settings" you did not set the block list to 'Strict' instead of 'Basic'.
+Apparently, this also blocks web fonts (or certain file extensions?), even if they're hosted at the local website.

+Ref: [#11766]( https://github.com/FortAwesome/Font-Awesome/issues/11766) for more information.

+---